 Firstly, comes a cue.
 The cue triggers your brain to initiate a certain behavior.
 For example, you pass a chocolate store, and this initiates a craving for chocolate.
 The cue indicates you are close to a reward.
-You respond by going in the store and buying chocolate.
+You respond by going to the store and buying chocolate.
 Eating the chocolate is your reward which takes away the craving.
 The chocolate store is the cue.

 If you are cold you begin to shiver, this triggers a need to get warm.
 Shivering is the cue.
 Once you warm up the body is satisfied because it’s gone back to equilibrium (homeostasis).
 If you are hot and begin to sweat, this triggers a need to cool down.
 Sweating is the cue.
 Once you have cooled down, the body is satisfied because you are now back in balance (homeostasis).

 The cue triggers a craving which is the second step of the habit loop.
 The craving is the motivation behind the habit.
 Unless the cue triggers a craving, you have no need to act.
 You don’t crave the habit, you crave the reward the habit gives you (which is to eliminate pain or gain the pleasure of a reward).